ralphboadi/ralphboadi/README.md

-l# 👋 Hi, I'm Ralph Boadi
+# 👋 Hi, I'm Ralph Boadi

 I'm an aspiring **Data Analyst** based in Calgary, Alberta with a background in logistics and customer service, and a growing portfolio of data-driven projects.
 I'm passionate about using **SQL**, **Power BI**, **Microsoft Excel** and **Python** to uncover insights and drive smarter decisions.